Fighting a Personal Safety Intervention Order

 - The respondent will likely continue to engage in prohibited behaviour unless a PSIVO is put in place.

-Sam Cooper appeared on the client’s behalf at the Broadmeadows Magistrates’ Court with the goal of fighting the Personal Safety Intervention Order.
+We appeared on the client’s behalf at the Broadmeadows Magistrates’ Court with the goal of fighting the Personal Safety Intervention Order.

 It is important to speak with a lawyer about PSIVO matters because although they are civil orders, breaches may result in criminal charges being laid by the police.
 Fighting a Personal Safety Intervention Order with the help of a lawyer means that you would be able to look at the allegations and determine whether or not the applicant has enough evidence to satisfy a magistrate that an order is needed.